Thimoteus/purescript-optlicative/README.md

 # purescript-optlicative

-An applicative-style CLI option parsing lib with accumulative errors.
+An applicative-style CLI option parsing lib with accumulative errors and type-driven command parsing.

 ## Usage by example